A Personal Tribute to the 2016 Silent Film Festival Award Winner David Robinson

 David Robinson is world famous for writing the definitive biography of Chaplin, one of the greatest figures in film history.
 I am glad that David is now being celebrated as one of the greatest figures in film appreciation.

-David Robinson receives the San Francisco Silent Film Festival Award at the screening of Anthony Asquith’s Shooting Stars.
+David Robinson was given the San Francisco Silent Film Festival Award at the SFSFF 2016 screening of Anthony Asquith’s Shooting Stars.